How To Do Systems Of Equations With 3 Variables

 Infinitely Many Solutions

 If, during the elimination process, you end up with an equation like 0 = 0, this indicates that the system has infinitely many solutions.
-This means that the equations are dependent, and there are an infinite number of (x, y, z) values that satisfy all equations.
+Basically, the equations are dependent, and there are an infinite number of (x, y, z) values that satisfy all equations.

 No Solution

 If, during the elimination process, you end up with an equation like 0 = 5, this indicates that the system has no solution.
-This means that the equations are inconsistent, and there are no values of (x, y, z) that can satisfy all equations simultaneously.
+What this tells us is the equations are inconsistent, and there are no values of (x, y, z) that can satisfy all equations simultaneously.

 Real-World Applications